 We will keep your information for no longer than is necessary to meet our legal obligations.
 The exact length of time we will keep your information depends on the nature of the issues you raise with us.
-We follow the national safeguarding procedures produced by the Catholic Safeguarding Advisory Service, which can be found at https://www.csas.uk.net/procedures-manual/ and which contains more detail about our retention of information.
+We adhere to the retention periods recommended by the CSSA.
+We may keep your information for longer than the CSSA’s recommended retention periods if it is necessary, e.g., for handling legal claims.

 The procedures provide that safeguarding case files relating to allegations against individual members of the clergy will be held for 85 years from their date of birth or until their date of death, if later.
 At the end of that period, a summary record will be retained indefinitely.
-Files relating to individuals in other church roles will be held for 25 years from the date their role ceases or at least 6 years after their death, if sooner.
-At the end of these periods, a summary record will be retained until the 85th birthday of the accused person.
+Files relating to individuals in other church roles will be held for 25 years from the date their role ceases, with a summary record retained indefinitely.
 Where you raise with us issues which are not about clergy or individuals in formal church roles, the retention period will be shorter.

 You have rights in respect of the personal information you provide to us.
 In particular, you have:

 - The right to request a copy of some or all of the personal information that we hold about you.

 - Where appropriate, the right to withdraw your consent to the Diocese processing your personal information.

 - The right to ask that any inaccuracies in your personal information are corrected.